kammitama5/kammitama5.github.io/_posts/2018-10-4-Thursday-October-4th.md

   Hacktoberfest, and focusing on this particular assignment is going to help me from November in understanding what I'm going to be learning/ working on with respect to Haskell in production for next summer.
-It's also a better simulation of what working on real production code is like, and is a stronger contribution than random open-source pull requests.
+It's also a better simulation of what working on real production code is like, and is a stronger contribution than random open-source pull requests because we will be interacting with a database and that sort of thing.
 - I've also been doing Haskell katas every morning, but after this month, I'll dive back into just working on Haskell and building things with Haskell.
 - I'm also organizing myself for grad school.
 That's taking up a lot of time and I've had